tephron4/Sudoku_Solver/README.md

  GUI.py
 --------
 A GUI version of the sudoku solver with extra features:
- - Can be played (unlimited allowed mistakes)
+ - Can be played (Lose after 3 mistakes)
- - Can note in values (then delete or insert them later)
+ - Can note/sketch in values (then delete or insert them later)
- - Can choose to have the board solved for you at any point
+ - Can choose to have the board solved for you at any point -> Solved the same way that solveV2.py does it